Mississippi Department of Wildlife, Fisheries, and Parks

 1505 Eastover Drive, Jackson, MS, 39211

-JACKSON - Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) fisheries biologists are excited about the upcoming fishing season in Northeast Mississippi.
-Fall 2012 population sampling on our state lakes revealed high catch rates of small bass in Elvis Presley Lake, Tippah County Lake, Lake Monroe, and Tombigbee State Park.
-"To help promote a healthier bass population, creel limits on bass remain at 30 fish per day to encourage folks to harvest these smaller bass" said MDWFP Fisheries Biologist Tyler Stubbs.
-"Quality crappie and bream populations were also seen at these lakes, especially in Lake Monroe," said Stubbs.
+JACKSON - Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) fisheries biologists are optimistic about the upcoming fishing season in northeast Mississippi.
+Results from our fall 2013 population sampling on state lakes and state park lakes revealed high catch rates of small bass in Elvis Presley Lake, Lake Lowndes State Park, Tippah County Lake, and Tombigbee State Park.
+"To help promote a healthier bass population, creel limits on bass remain at 30 fish per day to encourage anglers to harvest these smaller bass to help improve the population," said MDWFP Fisheries Biologist Tyler Stubbs.
+"Quality crappie and bream populations were also observed while sampling at these lakes, especially in Tippah County Lake," said Stubbs.
+Additionally, according to sampling and tournament results, Trace State Park is fast becoming a top bass lake in northeast Mississippi, with many quality fish being caught.
 Anglers targeting catfish in our state lakes should look at Tippah County Lake or Elvis Presley Lake, as both lakes boast healthy populations of quality sized catfish.

-For more information regarding fish or fishing in Mississippi, visit our website at http://www.mdwfp.com or call us at 601-432-2400.
+For more information regarding fishing in Mississippi, visit our website www.mdwfp.com at or call us at 601-432-2212.

 Find us on Facebook & follow us on Twitter